The Nanny’s Night (2021) Review

 The jokes are all over the place, from realizing they forgot the duct tape to silence their victim or posing for a pre-sacrifice selfie to a shot of fancy underwear getting captioned “Fucking Rich Person Lingerie”.
 Unfortunately, I didn’t find any of this funny, their bumbling and squabbling were much more annoying than funny.
 And the scene involving Bianca, Charlie, and a pizza delivery guy (Javier Bódalo, Night of the Virgin, Ghost Graduation) felt like it went on forever.

-To be fair, the final minutes of The Nanny’s Night do manage a sort of Home Alone has a Satanic Panic feel.
+To be fair, the final minutes of The Nanny’s Night do manage a sort of Home Alone as a Satanic Panic feel.
 But that’s way too late to save the film, even with a couple of nicely done gore shots involving bear traps and nail guns.
-And the film even manages to waste that with a final attempt at a twist that is utterly predictable although a mid-credit scene hints it might be the lead into a sequel.
+And the film even manages to waste that with a final attempt at a twist that is utterly predictable although a mid-credit scene hints it might be leading into a sequel.
 Which would be even worse.

 Whether the script never was funny or the humour got lost in translation I’m not sure, but The Nanny’s Night didn’t make me laugh once.
 And there’s about as much in the way of scares as there are laughs.
 The film never really tries to be scary despite being an alleged horror-comedy.
 And for a film revolving around sacrificing a virgin to a lesbian demon, there’s little in the way of sleaze either.